► All-new Clio Mk5

 This is a significantly better package than the previous Clio, which was quite rightly a popular choice.
 The two engines we've tried both suit it well, as do the gearboxes.

 The Clio isn’t the most thrilling car to drive, nor is it the most comfortable, but it's the reshaped cabin and the smartly integrated tech upgrades that make it seem more appealing over the excellent, if rather plain interior of the Fiesta -even if it’s not as refined or as good to drive.
-The new Peugeot 208 is almost upon us, with lots of potential to be another compelling contender.
+The new Peugeot 208 is another compelling contender.
 There’s never been a better time to choose a small hatch.

 Check out our Renault reviews